LeBron James Supporters Found A Way To Show Their Love After Donald Trump Attack — Donating To His New School

 — Jamil Smith (@JamilSmith) August 4, 2018

-So many of those fans decided to show Trump just how much support LeBron James has, and deciding donating to the school would be the best way to do it.
+So many of those fans decided to show Trump just how much support LeBron James has, and deciding to donate to the school would be the best way to do it.
 Many shared messages encouraging people to donate, with NBA writer Dave DuFour suggesting $45 in honor of LeBron’s jersey number.

 Here's the link to donate to @KingJames foundation.
 Their mission is to positively affect the lives of children and young adults through education.